Dynatrace/dynatrace-api/metric-example/metric-selector-cheat-sheet.md

 ```
 builtin:host.cpu.user:names
 ```
-The query result will then contain `dt.entity.host` and the `dt.entity.host.name` dimension.
+The query result will then contain `dt.entity.host` and the `dt.entity.host.name` dimensions.

 ## Remove single values from the result
 Let's say you want to keep only the timeslots with a value greater than zero.
 You can use the [`partition` transformation](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/metric-selector#partition) for that: